Lolser9/tdameritrade_rust/README.md

 ## Future Plans

-- I plan to make the watchlist and order endpoints easier to use
+- I plan to make the watchlist endpoint easier to use
 - I plan to support streaming

 ## Disclaimer